dnmfarrell/jp/README.md

 ------------
 jp is a shell native program, that is, it is written in the same programming language used to program the shell.
 This has some benefits:

 1. Users of the program do not need to learn another DSL for transforming JSON.
-Args are just function names and json data.
+Args are just function names and JSON data.
 2. Being written in shell code in a single file, all users need to modify jp is a text editor.
 All they need to run it is Bash 4.3 or higher.
 3. Learning to program jp means learning shell, which is a useful skill that users can employ to build their own programs, understand the command line better, and so on.
 4. jp can be used as a program, and as a library to provide behavior to other shell scripts.